Farm Camp FAQs

 Questions?
 Email: [email protected]

-How do I is register my camper for Granor Farm Camp 2025?
+How do I register my camper for Granor Farm Camp 2026?

-Registration for the 2025 program will open on Monday, March 4th at 9AM Eastern Time.
+Registration for the 2026 program will open on Wednesday, February 25th at 9AM Eastern Time on our website.

 What are the dates for camp?

-Granor Farm will host six 1-week sessions of camp, Monday through Thursday.
+Granor Farm will host five 1-week sessions of camp, Monday through Thursday.

 What age group may attend camp?